Anti-Apple4life/MySchoolCLI/README.md

-# RevNet
+# MySchoolCLI
-An app with the goal of reverse-engineering the MySchoolApp API and creating a library for it
+An app with the goal of reverse-engineering the MySchoolApp API and creating a CLI for it.